 - Display evaluation takes into account colour, brightness/contrast, glare and surface reflections, horizontal/vertical angles of view with reference still images, plus Blu-ray video playback.

-- Annual energy cost is calculated at 30c/kWh, based on 6 hours a day of active use and 18 hours a day on standby.
+- Annual energy cost is calculated at 30c/kWh, based on six hours a day of active use and 18 hours a day on standby.

-- Sound evaluation testing for all-on-one desktop computer's inbuilt speakers, uses an in-house expert who evaluates the quality compared to similar devices.
+- Sound evaluation testing for all-in-one desktop computer's inbuilt speakers, uses an in-house expert who evaluates the quality compared to similar devices.

 CHOICE applies the following interpretation to the scores achieved in our tests.
 When we describe a result as "excellent", "poor" etc, it usually relates directly to a numerical score in that range.

 - 0–24 Very poor

 - 70–79 Good

 - 90–100 Excellent